-While school culture and school climate have been defined in a number of ways, and at times are used interchangeably, they are two distinct terms which overlap and influence once another.
-Think of school culture as the personality and school climate as the attitude.
+While school climate and culture have been defined in a number of ways, and at times are used interchangeably, they are two distinct terms which overlap and influence one another.
+Think of school climate as the attitude and school culture as the personality.
 One drives and determines the other.

 School culture is the way thing are done in the school (the personality of a school), the underlying norms and values that shape patterns of behavior, attitudes and expectations between stakeholders in the school.